 CAS (channel-associated signalling) is also used in some countries (e.g. Brazil).
 With this method the signalling data is transmitted over the voice channel.
-The type of signalling can be selected for each PRI interface (Q = dg).
+The type of signalling can be selected for each PRI interface (Q = dq).

 DSP resources (CAS senders/receivers) are required for CAS.
-With Mitel 470, DSP resources for 1 PRI interface are already available on each basic system (on the DSP chip on the call manager card with fixed function assignment).
+With Mittel 470, DSP resources for 1 PRI interface are already available on each basic system (on the DSP chip on the call manager card with fixed function assignment).
 If more CAS senders/receivers are needed, they can be assigned on a configurable DSP chip.
-On an Mitel 430, the DSP resources for CAS senders/receivers must always be assigned on a configurable DSP chip ($\mathbb{Q} = ym$).
+On Mittel 415/430 and Mittel SMBC the DSP resources for CAS senders/receivers must always be assigned on a configurable DSP chip ( $\mathbb{Q} = ym$ ).